ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

+ LAW AND SUBJECT TO AN APPROPRIATION MADE THEREFOR AND IN ACCORDANCE WITH THE PROVISIONS OF THIS  SECTION  AND  WITH  THE  RULES  AND  REGULATIONS PROMULGATED  BY  THE  COMMISSIONER IN CONNECTION THEREWITH, ON AND AFTER
+ S. 1297--A  6

- LAW AND SUBJECT TO AN APPROPRIATION MADE THEREFOR AND IN ACCORDANCE WITH THE PROVISIONS OF THIS  SECTION  AND  WITH  THE  RULES  AND  REGULATIONS PROMULGATED  BY  THE  COMMISSIONER IN CONNECTION THEREWITH, ON AND AFTER THE FIRST DAY OF APRIL, TWO THOUSAND TWENTY-FOUR, A  CONSOLIDATED  LOCAL INFRASTRUCTURE  PROGRAM  IS HEREBY ESTABLISHED FOR THE PURPOSE OF MAKING PAYMENTS TOWARD THE REPLACEMENT AND  REHABILITATION  OF  EXISTING  LOCAL MUNICIPALLY-OWNED  AND  FUNDED  DRINKING WATER, STORM WATER AND SANITARY
+ THE FIRST DAY OF APRIL, TWO THOUSAND TWENTY-FIVE, A  CONSOLIDATED  LOCAL INFRASTRUCTURE  PROGRAM  IS HEREBY ESTABLISHED FOR THE PURPOSE OF MAKING PAYMENTS TOWARD THE REPLACEMENT AND  REHABILITATION  OF  EXISTING  LOCAL MUNICIPALLY-OWNED  AND  FUNDED  DRINKING WATER, STORM WATER AND SANITARY